top of page

 • Low confidence, feelings of inadequacy and worthlessness, low self-esteem, self-loathing

-• A difficulty to find meaning and purpose
+• Difficulty in finding meaning and purpose

 • Difficulties to communicate your thoughts and feelings